Choquequirao Trek to Machu Picchu 8 Days - Orange Nation Peru

 • Difficulty: Challenging

-We start our hike at 7:00am and walk uphill for 3 hours through sub-tropical vegetation on parts of the original Inca Trail.
-En-route we get to visit ancient silver mines before reaching Victoria’s pass at (4,170m/13,700ft).
-From here, we appreciate the great canyons, the spectacular snowcapped mountains of Sacsara, Qoriwanachina, and Pumasillo.
-Finally, we descend to Yanama (3,650m/12,037ft), where we rest and sleep for the night.
+From here, we can appreciate the great canyons, and the spectacular snowcapped mountains of Sacsara, Qoriwanachina, and Pumasillo.
+We finish off the day with a descent to Yanama (3,650m/12,037ft), where we rest and sleep for the night.

 • Meals: Breakfast, Snacks, Lunch, Afternoon Tea, Dinner